cogdog/tru-collector/README.md

 When everything is set up correctly, the options will indicate that you have been a good options configurator!

-If the account is incorrectly set up, when trying the Collector on a site where you are *not* logged in as an Administrator or Editor, any attempts to upload an image will generate an error message in the Media Uploader.
+If the account is incorrectly set up, when trying the Collector on a site where you are *not* logged in as an Administrator or Editor, when you try to access the collect form, you will see a Wordpress login.
+This nearly always means the password for the `collector` user does not match the settings in the options.

 ## JetPack Post by Email (optional)